encukou/snake-workshop/lessons/begginers/cmdline/index.md

 If you don't know what to do, try either Googling or asking someone more experienced.

 After opening the console, you will be greeted by a *prompt*: a line that prompts you to enter a command.
 The prompt ends on Unix systems (such as Linux and macOS) with the character `$`; on Windows, it ends with the character `>`.

 Before the symbol `$` or `>` there will probably be some additional information, which is, however, omitted in these materials.
 And it will also be omitted in most other instructions you find on the internet.
-Because every computer can be a little different.
+It's because they can look different on each computer.

 {% call sidebyside(titles=['Unix (Linux, macOS)', 'Windows']) %}
 $